patrickboateng/geolysis/docs/user_guide/ultimate-bearing-capacity.md

 # Ultimate Bearing Capacity Estimation

-Calculating the ultimate bearing capacity of soil using ``Hansen's``
+Calculating the ultimate bearing capacity of soil using ``Vesic's``
 correlation:

 ```python